-As part of this announcement, the Australian Government provisioned $10 million over three years for the establishment of an Indigenous Research Fund.
+As part of this announcement, the Australian Government provisioned $10 million for the establishment of an Indigenous Research Fund.
 AIATSIS administers the Fund through the Indigenous Research Exchange (the Exchange).

-The objectives of the Indigenous Research Exchange Grants Program are:
+The key objectives of the Exchange are to:

 - Connect people, data, ideas and evidence

 - Translate, synthesise, and disseminate evidence and data

 - Make research findings more accessible, more contestable and more useable

 - Promote good practice and use good evidence

 The two key areas of activity for the Exchange are:

 - A Research Grants Program to build on the evidence base to support Indigenous decision-making and policy design.

 - Building a Knowledge Exchange Platform to address the need for access to translatable data and information at a local level, and an evidence base for policy makers to design more effective programs and policies.